dbandivlc/ui-training/README.md

     });
 }]);
 ```
-4. Link the controller into the HTML part of the template
+5. Link the controller into the HTML part of the template
 ```
  ng-controller="trainingUIUXFlowStepController"
 ```
-5. Clone the template used for Selectable Item and rename it as `omniNewport-vlcTrainingSelectableItem`.
+6. Clone the template used for Selectable Item `omniNewport-vlcSelectableItem` and rename it as `omniNewport-vlcTrainingSelectableItem`.
 6. Link the controller into the HTML part of the template and update `ng-repeat`
 ```
  ng-controller="trainingUIUXFlowCarSelectController"